 Killing Compassion and Love for Science

 Students don’t need to cut up animals to understand basic anatomy and physiology.
-Those who plan to go into a medical field would do better to study humans in a controlled and supervised setting, examine human cadavers, or use any of the many non-animal learning methods available, such as those provided by computer models and sophisticated simulators.
-This type of simulation-based education would more accurately reflect what students will encounter when they get to medical school, since more than 90 percent of U.S. medical schools have abandoned the use of animals in their standard curricula.(4) See our Alternatives to Dissection Factsheet.
+Those who plan to go into a medical field would do better to study humans in a controlled and supervised setting, examine human cadavers, or use any of the many non-animal teaching methods available, such as those provided by computer models and sophisticated simulators.
+This type of simulation-based education would more accurately reflect what students will encounter when they get to medical school, since all U.S. medical schools have abandoned the use of animals in their standard curricula.4 Read more about Alternatives to Dissection.

 Students Speak Up